voedger/reqmd/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+reqmd is released under the Apache 2.0 license.
+See [LICENSE.txt](LICENSE.txt)

 ## Acknowledgments

-Inspired by the need for better traceability between requirements and implementation in modern software projects.
+Notation is inspired by [OpenFastTrace](https://github.com/itsallcode/openfasttrace).